Chewhern/PKDSA/Server_Application/Community/Ubuntu/readme.md

 - Removed **RegisterModel** and corresponding user registration in controllers have been modified slightly.
 - Added **UserPublicKeyDigest** in **Controllers**.
 The purpose was to allow the user to check their master public key digest with the server stored master public key digest.

+# Version 0.0.4
+- Added support for provider's local support without reliance on out of band data such as Session Messenger's user ID, email and phone number.
+- Switches from out of band communication to offline generated key pair.

+Key Pair A (Offline from both the provider and Client) -> Key Pair B (Main) -> Key Pair Cs (Sub)

+Key Pair A and B only able to have 1 key pair for each anonymous users.